azrang/Switch-Mode-Power-Supply/README.md

 - 3 isolated grounds

 - ## Firmware
-Arduino Setup:
+Arduino IDE Setup:
-ESP32 Dev Module Board Type
+- ESP32 Dev Module Board Type
-Upload Speed: 115200
+- Upload Speed: 115200

 # Contributors
 This project was done by a group of three friends: